Joint Beamforming and Position Optimization for FIRES-NOMA Assisted Wireless Communication Systems

 \subsection{Problem Formulation}

-The objective of this paper is to maximize the total sum rate of the proposed system by jointly optimizing the BS transmit beamforming, the FSTAR-RIS coefficients, and the positions of its elements.
-The optimization is subject to the BS transmit power constraint, the unit-modulus and power constraints of the FSTAR-RIS, and the physical limitations on element mobility.
-The resulting problem is formulated as follows{ }
+The objective of this paper is to maximize the total sum rate of the proposed system by jointly optimizing the BS transmit beamforming, the FIRES coefficients, and the positions of its elements.
+The optimization is subject to the BS transmit power constraint, the unit-modulus and power constraints of the FIRES, and the physical limitations on element mobility.
+The resulting problem is formulated as{ }